09 March 2018: A British adventurer aims to become the first person to walk the length of the Yangtze River.

-He says this record attempt will be his most ambitious – and, thanks to Inmarsat satellite equipment, his most connected.
-Ash will carry an ultra-compact Cobham Explorer 510 BGAN terminal and IsaPhone 2 satellite phone in his essential kit, so he can post on social media and his website, and conduct interviews with the UK media following his exploits.
+He says this record attempt will be his most ambitious – and, thanks to our satellite connectivity, his most connected.
+Ash will carry an ultra-compact Cobham Explorer 510 BGAN terminal, which has been provided to him by our partner Navarino, and an IsatPhone 2 satellite phone from partner Galaxy 1 in his essential kit, so he can post on social media and his website, and conduct interviews with the UK media following his exploits.

 “It will be packed with new experiences and amazing people who I hope to share the stories of,” said Ash.
 “I want this to be one of the world’s most interactive expeditions to date and I will be keeping everyone posted, so please follow the journey.”